marcnol/pyHiM/docs/source/getting_started/personalise_run.md

 # WIP - How-to personalise a pyHiM runtime ?

 ## Separate input and output data
 This last step produce output data in the same folder than your input data.
-If you want to separate the both, run pyhiM from an output directory with this command :
+If you want to separate the both, run pyhiM from an output directory with this command:
 ```bash
 pyHiM.py -F <input_directory_path>
 ```